Why Are Moral Values Important in Children?

 A report in The Guardian in 2017 talks about children who have committed petty thievery.
 Most of them were missing a parent or did not have one at all.
 There was no adult to guide them and teach them proper values.

-These are just extreme examples of children who had no concept of right and wrong.
+These are just extreme examples of children who have no concept of right and wrong.
+They usually can’t tell which things are considered morally right and which aren’t.
 Remember, they absorb everything like a sponge.
 When they do something wrong, and no one bothers to correct them, they’ll start to think that it’s perfectly fine to do it again.
 Until those small mistakes snowball into grand schemes that can send them to prison.

 When children can tell what is right from wrong, they can also determine the good from the bad.
 This helps shape their perception of the world.
 A child who has a strong moral compass will not just stand idly by when an injustice is happening.
 They will take action to correct it in whatever way they can.